 where to travel right now

-School might be back in session for the kids, but there's still plenty of fun to be had all across Texas in September.
+Fall is finally here, and with the (hopefully) cooler temps will come the chance to get outside and enjoy autumn activities all around Texas.
 Can't decide where to take a quick vacation, road trip, or staycation?
-Here are 11 events, exhibits, special celebrations, and hotel happenings around the state to help plan a getaway for Labor Day or any September weekend excursion.
+Here are 11 events, special celebrations, and hotel happenings to help plan a getaway in October.